-As a watchdog to the nation's higher education system, Campus Reform exposes bias and abuse on the nation's college campuses.
+As a conservative watchdog to the nations higher education system, Campus Reform exposes liberal bias and abuse on the nations college campuses.

-Lawrence B. Jones III is Campus Reform's editor-in-chief.
+Lawrence B. Jones III is Campus Reform's executive editor.
 Prior to joining Campus Reform, he hosted his own radio show on The Blaze Radio Network, served as a Contributing Host for The Blaze TV, and appears regularly on Fox News, Fox Business, CNN, and MSNBC.

 Jon Street is a news editor for Campus Reform.
 Six years ago, Jon cut his reporting teeth fresh out of college as an intern at Media Research Center's CNSNews.com, where he interviewed multiple members of Congress and former presidential candidates.
 From there, he went on to complete a stint at Watchdog.org, where his exclusive, investigative work was picked up or cited by the New York Times, Washington Post, Fox News, National Review, and the Drudge Report, among others.
 More recently, Jon spent three years as an assistant editor at TheBlaze.com.
 In his free time, Jon enjoys trying new coffeehouses around the Washington, D.C. metropolitan area and traveling back to his home state of Missouri to spend time with his family.

 Rob Shimshock is the Correpondent Editor for Campus Reform.
-Prior to joining the team, Rob was a reporter for the Daily Caller.
+He also hosts the daily Campus Unmasked show on Rebel Media.
+Prior to joining the team, Rob was a reporter for The Daily Caller News Foundation and Breitbart News.
 He was also a Campus Correspondent and intern for Campus Reform, reporting on instances of liberal bias and abuse at the University of Virginia and campuses across the country.